raspy135/Qun-synthesizer/README.md

 ## PLAY MODE

 In Play mode, you can use piano key and sequencer.
 Piano key is mainly just for checking tone.
-Sequencer is more pratical.
+Sequencer is more practical.
 The sequencer is 8 step sequencer, but each step can have double note, second half note or triple note, thus it is more than normal 8 step sequencer.

-In Play mode, display always indicates mode name("Ply"), bank number and sub-mode name.
+In Play mode, display always indicates mode name ("Ply"), bank number and sub-mode name.

 The sequencer has 7 banks(patterns).
 Bank can be switched in Seq Bank mode, or pressing "Rec / Mode" key in Lyrat board.

-In Play mode, display always indicates mode name("Ply"), bank number and sub-mode name.
+In Play mode, display always indicates mode name ("Ply"), bank number and sub-mode name.

 The sequencer also has Looper.
 You can record and overdub played notes.